springernature/frontend-playbook/technologies/javascript.md

 Code Style
 ---------

+### Rationale

+The benefits of choosing one house style outweigh the benefits of allowing people free rein with code style.
+Personal preference is outweighed by the greater good.
+This isn't to say that we shouldn't constantly be looking to improve our ways of working.
+This section outlines our _current_ agreed house style.
+If somebody would like to propose a change to code style, follow this process:

+1. Point them to the relevant page in the playbook (assuming it exists).
+2. Point out that they SHOULD NOT deviate from this style unless there are valid reasons in particular circumstances when the particular behavior is acceptable or even useful.
+3. If that exception applies: ask them to detail the benefits of making an exception or a change.
+4. If agreed, ask them to submit a PR to the playbook, detailing the exception (or change) to the world.

+It's easy to [waste time and effort](https://en.wikipedia.org/wiki/Law_of_triviality) discussing code style.
+Follow this process to make these discussions structured and productive.

 ### Linting

 JavaScript code should be linted with the most recent version of [XO], using the default lint settings.
 XO uses [eslint] under the hood.